 - Workday is designed to support the unique needs of higher education.

 Will we be customizing Workday or configuring it?

 Many of the current UA System’s legacy systems are customized to respond to our unique needs, which adds a layer of complexity that must be addressed whenever system updates and/or changes are required.
 Workday offers configurable frameworks that can be modified and extended, but prevent changes from being made to the system that will disrupt Workday’s ability to offer updates in the future.

 Since Workday provides updates to its software every six months, how will users know what is coming and how they will be impacted?

 Before each Workday release, Workday gives us an opportunity to see the changes and determine how the changes impact various user communities.
 We will let users know about changes before they appear in our Workday solution.

 When will we get Workday Student?

-Planning for Workday Student began in 2019 and is currently in the architect and configure phase.
+Planning for Workday Student began in 2019 and is moving into the testing phase.

 Will the Workday system be branded after launch, or will we refer to it as Workday?